v0nerd/neural-condense-subnet/docs/mechanism.md

 - Using diverse datasets to simulate real-world inputs.
 - Creating tasks that challenge different aspects of comprehension and context retention.
-- Calculating scores based on meaningful criteria and smoothing them for fairness.
+- Calculating scores based on LM metrics (perplexity,...) and ELO rating.

 By understanding how the challenge items are created, the purpose behind each task, and the scoring methodology, developers can better train and evaluate token compressors for LLMs.